Days Countdown

 Historical Context

-The journey toward gender parity in the judiciary has evolved over decades.
-Historically, women faced numerous barriers to entering the legal profession.
-While figures such as Ruth Bader Ginsburg and Sandra Day O’Connor in the United States marked significant milestones, the global narrative varies widely.
-For instance:
+Efforts to achieve gender balance in the judiciary have developed gradually over several decades.
+In the past, women faced structural barriers within the legal profession.
+Figures such as Ruth Bader Ginsburg and Sandra Day O’Connor in the United States marked important turning points, though progress has differed across regions.
+For example:

 | Country | First Female Judge | Year Appointed | Current Percentage of Female Judges |